Thursday Night Football: Pregame coverage

 Each game telecast on NFL Network was preceded by NFL GameDay Kickoff, which broadcast live from the site of each game and featured Colleen Wolfe as its host, with Joe Thomas, Michael Irvin, and Steve Smith Sr., or other NFL Network colleagues as analysts.
 The show generally begins two hours before game time (6:00 p.m.
 ET).
 NFL Network later introduced a second studio show earlier in the afternoon, TNF First Look, hosted by Andrew Siciliano.

 CBS games were preceded by Thursday Night Kickoff, hosted by James Brown, Bill Cowher, and Deion Sanders, and was simulcast on CBS and NFL Network.
 NBC games were preceded by Football Night in America (which was renamed in reference of the host city of the game, such as Football Night in Tampa), hosted by Liam McHugh, Tony Dungy, and Rodney Harrison, and were likewise simulcast on NBC and NFL Network.
 NFL Network’s pregame crew typically joined the NBC and CBS crews for pregame coverage.
 NBC, CBS, Twitter (in 2016) and Amazon (in 2017) would join NFL Network’s pregame coverage at 7:30 p.m.
 Eastern Time during its games.
 This resulted in some controversy among viewers and the producers of syndicated programming in the locally programmed timeslot before network primetime, where the pre-game affects programs such as Wheel of Fortune, Jeopardy! and Entertainment Tonight (all distributed by CBS's sister syndication division CBS Media Ventures), along with several other programs, which then require pre-emption or slotting on lower-profile alternate timeslots or stations to air in markets where they are carried by CBS, Fox, or NBC affiliates in order to accommodate the Thursday games.

 For Fox, game telecasts were preceded by Fox NFL Thursday.
-In 2018, it was hosted with a fixed lineup hosted by Michael Strahan, with analysts Terry Bradshaw, Howie Long, and insider Jay Glazer.
+In 2018, it featured a fixed lineup hosted by Michael Strahan, with analysts Terry Bradshaw and Howie Long, and insider Jay Glazer.
 Unlike CBS and NBC, the NFL Network crew would not join Fox’s pregame coverage, as the latter’s pregame became the main pregame show for TNF.
-In 2019, Strahan remained host, but with Bradshaw and Long rotating as analyst, alongside analyst Tony Gonzalez, and insider Peter Schrager, serving as insider.
+In 2019, Strahan remained host, but with Bradshaw and Long rotating as analyst, alongside fixed analyst Tony Gonzalez, and Peter Schrager, serving as insider.
 Fox also signed Rob Gronkowski to make appearances on the program.
-To accommodate Strahan's commitments to ABC's morning show Good Morning America, the program was broadcast from New York City, with studio segments originating from Fox News Channel's studios rather than Fox Sports' Los Angeles studios.
-Due to the COVID-19 pandemic, the pre-game show moved to Los Angeles with Curt Menefee serving as main host.
+To accommodate Strahan's commitments to Good Morning America, the program was broadcast from New York City, with studio segments originating from Fox News Channel's studios rather than Fox Sports' Los Angeles studios.
+Due to the COVID-19 pandemic, the pre-game show moved to Los Angeles with Curt Menefee taking over as host.
 Strahan made remote appearances during the season due to his GMA commitments.
 Gonzalez left Fox prior to the 2021 season to pursue other film and television projects.